inSAnE1466/drive-organizer/README.md

 # Drive Organizer

 A Python application to automatically organize your cloud storage images using AI-powered image recognition.
+Built with a React Vite frontend and a redis DB for data visualization + ease of use.

+This started as a CRUD app with llm API calls and manual tool calls, but that is only because the original setup existed before LLMs had tool calls built into their libraries.
+I am going to build out an agentic flow with the api calls so as to build context for the image recognition as ensure that tool calls are as efficient as possible.

+Orchestrator-worker flows work well for a task like this, as we are performing tasks asynchronously.

+## Tech Stack

+- Redis implementation to tag images and organize/visualize data (hashing for metadata)
+- Gemini/PydanticAI for LLM and tool calls
+- React Vite + ShadCN for frontend
+- Python FastAPI for backend

 ## Features